 Taking measures to improve your posture, especially when working at home, can work wonders on your peace and comfort.
 This is particularly the case if you sit at a desk that is not set up to help you be as comfortable as possible.
 If you can, find ways to adjust your desk or workspace in a manner that allows you to sit with good posture and align your body in a healthy way.
 Take regular small breaks and stretch your arms and legs.

-Aromatherapy is the practise of using specific scents to evoke certain emotions and feelings.
+Aromatherapy is the practice of using specific scents to evoke certain emotions and feelings.
 Peppermint, lemon balm, frankincense, and rosemary are all great scents that you can add to your work desk to lift your spirits.
 Try an oil diffuser as it will disperse it throughout your work area.

 Mindfulness is better for productivity than multitasking, which is really an impossible feat to master, as the human brain is not designed to handle multiple tasks at once.
 Besides helping achieve more, mindfulness can help you experience greater peace and allow you to keep an open mind where new points of view and information are concerned.
 There are many apps and websites that guide you through mindfulness exercises, you could also read a book on mindfulness on your technology-free day.